-Thomas Hendrickson, 66, has served as a director since March 2015.
+Thomas Hendrickson, 67, has served as a director since March 2015.
 Mr. Hendrickson was most recently the Executive Vice President, Chief Financial Officer, Chief Administrative Officer and Treasurer for Sports Authority Inc., a sporting goods retailer, from August 2003 until his retirement in February 2014.
-Prior to joining Sports Authority Inc., Mr. Hendrickson was the Executive Vice President, Chief Financial Officer and Chief Administrative Officer for Gart Sports Company from January 1998 until the time of its merger with Sports Authority Inc. in August 2003.
+Prior to joining Sports Authority Inc., Mr. Hendrickson was the Executive Vice President, Chief Financial Officer and

+Chief Administrative Officer for Gart Sports Company from January 1998 until the time of its merger with Sports Authority Inc. in August 2003.
 Mr. Hendrickson is currently a director and the Chairperson of the audit committee of the Board of Directors of O'Reilly Automotive, Inc. (Nasdaq: ORLY).
 We believe that Mr. Hendrickson's financial, accounting, acquisition and business experience qualify him to serve as one of our directors.

-John Swygert, 52, has been our President and Chief Executive Officer since December 2019.
+John Swygert, 53, has been our President and Chief Executive Officer since December 2019.
 Prior to this appointment, Mr. Swygert was our Executive Vice President and Chief Operating Officer since January 2018.
 Mr. Swygert joined Ollie's in March 2004 as our Chief Financial Officer and was later promoted to Executive Vice President and Chief Financial Officer in 2011.
-Mr. Swygert has worked in discount retail as a finance professional for over 28 years.
+Mr. Swygert has worked in discount retail as a finance professional for over 29 years.
 Prior to joining Ollie's, Mr. Swygert was Executive Vice President and Chief Financial Officer at Factory 2-U Stores, Inc. Prior to this, Mr. Swygert held several positions at Factory 2-U Stores, Inc. from 1992, ranging from Staff Accountant, Assistant Controller, Controller, Director of Financial Planning and Analysis, and Vice President of Finance and Planning.
 Mr. Swygert also previously worked for PETCO Animal Supplies, Inc. in Business Development and Financial Analysis.
 He served on the Board of Directors of Truck Hero Holdings, Inc., a privately held company, from 2018 through January 2021.
-We believe Mr. Swygert's extensive industry, company and operational experience acquired from having served as our Chief Executive Officer since December 2019, and, prior to that, from serving as our Chief Operating Officer, Chief Financial Officer, and in other various positions prior to joining Ollie's, qualify him to serve as one of our directors.
+Since July of 2021, Mr. Swygert serves on the Board of Directors and Audit Committee of Hillman Solutions Corp.
+(Nasdaq: HLMN).
+We believe that Mr. Swygert's extensive industry, company and operational experience acquired from having served as our Chief Executive Officer since December 2019, and, prior to that, serving as our Chief Operating Officer, Chief Financial Officer, and in other various positions prior to joining Ollie's, qualify him to serve as one of our directors.